Background

 Step 3

-While you put the dough into the refrigerator and slice your mozzarella, it’s time to analyze your list and “slice” the list into pieces so that you can easily follow a warm-up plan.
+While you put the dough in the refrigerator and slice your mozzarella, it’s time to analyze your list and “slice” it into pieces so you can easily follow a warm-up plan.

-The first thing to do is to identify how many recipients belong to the most known mail-clients, like Gmail, Verizon, Outlook.
+The first step is to identify how many recipients use the most widely used email clients, such as Gmail, Verizon, and Outlook.

-- 50% of the recipients are own a Gmail email address
+• 50% of the recipients own a Gmail email address

-While it seems very easy to simply start sending emails on the first day to up to 1000 email addresses, on the next day up to 5000 recipients and increase the number of emails following a geometrical model, there is one factor that you are missing with this model: Soft bounces!
+While it seems very easy to simply start sending emails on the first day to up to 1000 email addresses, on the next day to up to 5000 recipients, and increase the number of emails following a geometric model, there is one factor you are missing in this model: soft bounces.

-And that’s because most ISPs won’t accept to receive many emails from a brand new domain name or IP from day one.
+And that’s because most ISPs won’t accept receiving many emails from a brand new domain name or IP from day one.

 So, in order to decide whether to increase your sending volume or not, you need to keep an eye on: